 Building and running Launchpad requires a computer running Ubuntu.
 The production Launchpad.net site runs on Ubuntu 12.04 LTS.
-Developers mostly run 12.04 LTS, 13.10 or 14.04 LTS but others may work.
+Developers mostly run 12.04 LTS, 14.04 LTS or 14.10 but others may work.

-The recommended development configuration is Ubuntu 12.04 LTS or later running Launchpad in an LXC container to minimise its impact on the wider system.
+The recommended development configuration is Ubuntu 14.04 LTS or later running Launchpad in an Ubuntu 12.04 LTS LXC container to minimise its impact on the wider system.

 We'd like Launchpad to run on other operating systems, especially Debian GNU/Linux, so that more people can contribute to Launchpad development.
 If you're interested in working on Launchpad portability, please let us know.
 Note that our focus is on getting Launchpad to build easily so more people can participate in Launchpad development.
 Running a stable production instance would be much harder than running a single-developer test instance, and we don't recommend it.
 Unlike many open source projects, we're not seeking to maximize the number of installations; our goal is to improve the instance we're already running at Launchpad.net.

-Note: the changes introduced by the install script may break your current web development setup, so it is advisable to try Launchpad in a virtual machine or an LXC container, as described above.
+Note: the changes introduced by the install script may break your current web development setup, so it is advisable to try Launchpad in an LXC container or a virtual machine, as described above.

-If you're using a virtual machine or an LXC container, make sure you're performing all these steps inside it.
+If you're using an LXC container or a virtual machine, make sure you're performing all these steps inside it.

 $ mkdir ~/launchpad $ cd ~/launchpad $ bzr --no-plugins cat http://bazaar.launchpad.net/~launchpad-pqm/launchpad/devel/utilities/rocketfuel-setup > rocketfuel-setup $ chmod a+x rocketfuel-setup $ ./rocketfuel-setup ## This will take a while -- maybe a few hours to get everything, ## depending on your Internet connection. ## ## Note that you will be prompted for your 'sudo' password, and for ## a Launchpad login ID.
 The sudo access is necessary to get ## Launchpad running on your box; the Launchpad.net login is not ## strictly necessary, and you can just hit Return there if you ## want; see below for an explanation. ## ## Note that this will make changes to your Apache configuration if ## you already have an Apache server on your box.
 It will also add ## entries to /etc/hosts and it will setup a postgresql server on ## your box. ## If you want to play safe with regards to your existing Apache, ## try this out in a virtual environment first. ## ## If you are running rocketfuel-setup to bring up a new machine ## you can pass --no-workspace to only perform the system-wide setup. ## ## Note that if rocketfuel-setup bails out with instructions to fix ## something you just need to run it again and it should pickup where ## it left off. $ sudo apt-get dist-upgrade ## This is just to make doubly-sure everything from the launchpad PPA ## gets installed. $ ls lp-branches/ lp-sourcedeps/ $ cd lp-branches ## You are now in a newly-created Bazaar repository, with one ## branch ('devel'), into whose working tree the other ## source dependencies have been symlinked.
 The sourcedeps ## actually live in ../lp-sourcedeps, though.